cartalyst/converter/docs/introduction/installation.md

 # Installation

-The best way to install the Converter package is quickly and easily done with [Composer](http://getcomposer.org).
+The best and easy way to install the Converter package is with [Composer](http://getcomposer.org).

+### Preparation

-Open your `composer.json` and add the following to the `require` array
+Open your `composer.json` and add the following to the `require` array:

 	"cartalyst/converter": "1.0.*"

-Add the following lines after the `require` array on your `composer.json` file
+Add the following lines after the `require` array on your `composer.json` file:

 	"repositories": [
 		{